markormesher/cloudflare-dns-updater/README.md

 - `zoneId` - your Cloudflare zone ID
 - `token` - a service token with permission to update DNS records
 - `ttlSeconds` - the TTL value to set when creating new domains (optional, default 120)
-- `autoWww` - whether or not to automatically create and update `www`-prefixed versions of the domains listed (optional, default false)
+- `autoWww` - whether or not to automatically create and update `www.`-prefixed versions of the domains listed (optional, default false)
 - `autoDelete` - whether or not to automatically remove DNS records for domains you have not specified (optional, default false)
 - `autoDeleteAllowList` - list of regexes for domains that eligible for auto-removal (optional, default empty = all domains are eligible)
 - `autoDeleteBlockList` - list of regexes for domains that ineligible for auto-removal (optional, default empty = all domains are eligible)